About the Martín-Baró Fund:

 Supporting the Fund

-We are a special project of The Funding Exchange.
-Contributions to the Ignacio Martín-Baró Fund, made through the Funding Exchange, are fully tax-deductible.
+We are a special project of The Peace Development Fund.
+Contributions to the Ignacio Martín-Baró Fund, made through the Peace Development Fund, are fully tax-deductible.
+You can donate to the Martín-Baró Fund online, or get information on donating by check, here.